pavanravva/Enhanced-MMASD/README.md

 # Multimodal Tranformer Framework

-To assess the effectiveness of the MMASD+ dataset, we evaluated it on two independent tasks: action classification and ASD identification.
+To assess the effectiveness of the MMASD+ dataset, we evaluated it on action classification.
 For these tasks, we tested various combinations of datasets and frameworks, as outlined in Table 2.
-The results for both action classification and ASD identification are presented in Table 3.
+The results for  action classification are presented in Table 3.

 | S.NO | Data Combination         | Name | ML Frameworks           |